 The Swiss branch of Baume didn't always make simple movements with cylinder escapements.
 By the late nineteenth century it had leapt ahead technically and was known for chronographs, tourbillons, and grand complication models including watches with minute repeaters and calendars.

 In 1890 a Baume watch with a single overcoil balance spring and tourbillon chronometer escapement took eighth place in the Kew watch trials with 83.9 marks.
 In 1892 the same watch, No. 103018, was back at the Kew trials, after adjustments, and took first place with 91.9 marks, beating the previous record of 91.6 marks held by a Stauffer & Son watch.
 The Baume watch is now in the Baume & Mercier museum collection.
-The record stood for many years, in 1900 Baume advertised that they still held the Kew record with 91.9 marks.
+The record stood until 1901, in 1900 Baume advertised that they still held the Kew record with 91.9 marks.

 Baume & Co. also successfully entered complicated watches at Kew.
 In 1887 a split seconds minute recording chronograph was awarded 85.1 marks and the endorsement "especially good."